vapinedo/Javascript-Jasmine-Simple-Calculator/README.md

 ### Setup methods

-This methods will be executed before each and every specs ( it or test method ) in the suites ( describe methods )
+This methods will be executed before the suites ( describe methods )

 **1. beforeEach**